bishalpokhrel1/3.40.0_0/Readme.md

 # Manage

 ## 🎯 Overview
-A Chrome extension that enhances browsing experience with AI-powered features, weather animations, and productivity tools.
+A Chrome extension that enhances browsing experience with AI-powered features using Gemini API, weather animations, and productivity tools.
 Built with React, TypeScript, and Chrome's Manifest V3.

+## 🌟 Features
+- AI-powered chat and content analysis using Gemini API
+- Real-time weather animations
+- Task management and productivity tools
+- Personalized dashboard
+- Side panel for quick access

 ## 🏗 Architecture